WP-API/node-wpapi/01-installation.md

 ```javascript
 var WPAPI = require( 'wpapi' );
 ```

-This library requires Node.js version 0.12 or above; 4.0 or higher is highly recommended.

 This library is designed to work in the browser as well, via a build system such as Browserify or Webpack; just install the package and `require( 'wpapi' )` from your application code.